duplocloud/duploctl/CONTRIBUTING.md

 ./scripts/formula.py
 ```

+## Changelog

+Make sure to take note of your changes in the changelog.
+This is done by updating the `CHANGELOG.md` file.
+Add any new details under the `## [Unreleased]` section.
+When a new version is published, the word `Unreleased` will be replaced with the version number and the date.
+The section will also be the detailed release notes under releases in Github.
+The checks on the PR will fail if you don't add any notes in the changelog.

 ## Documentation

 The wiki is a static generated website using mkdocs.
 All of the resource docs are pulled out from the pydoc strings in the code.
 The convention for docs in code is [Google style docstrings](https://google.github.io/styleguide/pyguide.html).